3 Weeks Of Period | Causes, Risks, Solutions

 The Connection Between Stress And Prolonged Menstrual Bleeding

-Stress impacts hormone production significantly by influencing the hypothalamus-pituitary-ovarian axis—the key regulator of menstrual cycles.
-Chronic stress can delay ovulation or cause anovulatory cycles where no egg release occurs but spotting persists due to unstable endometrial shedding.
+Stress impacts hormone production by influencing the hypothalamus-pituitary-ovarian axis—the key regulator of menstrual cycles.
+Chronic stress can delay ovulation or contribute to anovulatory cycles, where no egg is released and the uterine lining may shed irregularly.

-Stress management techniques like yoga, meditation, counseling sessions alongside medical treatment improve recovery chances drastically when dealing with extended periods.
+Stress management techniques like yoga, meditation, counseling sessions, steady sleep routines, and gentle exercise may support recovery alongside medical treatment when dealing with extended periods.

 Treating Anemia From Long-Term Bleeding: What You Need To Know